How I earned $60,000 TAX EXEMPT as a SAHM

 Why Hosting Matters

 Hosting international students is about more than just financial gain—it’s about providing a safe, supportive environment for young people traveling far from home.
 Unfortunately, during our time as hosts, we encountered situations where some students weren’t treated well by their host families.
-It broke my heart, but it also strengthened my resolve to encourage more caring, family-oriented households to become hosts.
+It broke my heart, but it also motivated me to encourage more caring, family-oriented households to become hosts.

 Why families like yours should consider hosting: